-Prof. Dr. Michael Bader: an associate professor of informatics and leads the research group on hardware-aware algorithms and software for high performance computing, which has been established by LRZ and TUM in the context of the installation of the SuperMUC petascale machine at LRZ.
+Prof. Dr. Michael Bader is an associate professor of informatics and leads the research group on hardware-aware algorithms and software for high performance computing, which has been established by LRZ and TUM in the context of the installation of the SuperMUC petascale machine at LRZ.
 He earned a PhD degree in computer science at TUM.
 As postdoc, he acted as manager of various interdisciplinary projects, such as the Bavarian graduate School of Computational Engineering or the Munich Centre of Advanced Computing.
 Before accepting the professorship at TUM, he was assistant professor at the SimTech Cluster of Excellence at University of Stuttgart.
 His research focus is on challenges imposed by latest supercomputing platforms, and the development of suitable efficient and scalable algorithms and software for simulation tasks in science and engineering.
 During the last years, he concentrated on large-scale simulation of earthquakes based on the code SeisSol and on parallel adaptive mesh refinement approaches for tsunami simulation and porous media flow.

-Prof. Dr. Arndt Bode: full professor for Informatics at TUM since 1987, leading a research group for computer architecture and parallel and distributed computing.
+Prof. Dr. Arndt Bode is a full professor for Informatics at TUM since 1987, leading a research group for computer architecture and parallel and distributed computing.
 Since October 2008 he has also been heading the Leibniz Supercomputer Centre of the Bavarian Academy of Sciences and Humanities in Munich.
 From 1999 to 2008 he was Vice President and CIO of TUM.
 He is author of more than 200 publications on parallel and distributed architectures, programming tools and applications.
 He focuses on the design, implementation and use of parallel and distributed computer architectures and numerical simulation.
 His research covers methods for efficiently providing high processing power for applications.
 These can be basic research applications or applications for the development of industrial products and services.
 As CIO of TUM, Prof. Bode has developed concepts for seamless IT infrastructures for universities.

-Prof. Dr. Hans-Joachim Bungartz: full professor of informatics and mathematics at TUM, where he holds the Scientific Computing chair in the informatics department.
+Prof. Dr. Hans-Joachim Bungartz is a full professor of informatics and mathematics at TUM, where he holds the Scientific Computing chair in the informatics department.
 He holds degrees in both mathematics and informatics.
 Since 2013, he has been both Dean of Informatics and TUM Graduate Dean.
 Dr. Bungartz has served or serves on several editorial, advisory, and review boards.
 In 2011, he was elected chairman of the German National Research and Educational Network (DFN).
 Finally, Dr. Bungartz is a board member of Leibniz Supercomputing Centre (LRZ), one of three German national HPC centres.
 His research interests are where CSE, scientific computing, and HPC meet.
 He works on parallel numerical algorithms, hardware-aware numerics, high-dimensional problems, and aspects of HPC software, with fields of application such as CFD.
 Most of his past and present projects – nationally or internationally funded – have been interdisciplinary ones.
-As an example, he coordinates DFG’s Priority Program Software for Exascale Computing
+As an example, he coordinates DFG’s Priority Program Software for Exascale Computing.

 - Achieving a high fraction of the available node-level performance on (shared-memory) compute nodes.